-6.3.1 Customer Order
+6.3.1.
+Customer Order

-The distributor shall document the specific engine oil(s) ordered by the installer including product identification information (see 3.2).
+The distributor shall document the specific engine oil(s) ordered by the installer including product identification information (see 5.3.1).

-6.3.2 Drop Ticket
+6.3.2.
+Drop Ticket

-6.3.2.1 The distributor shall provide a drop ticket for each engine oil delivery that includes at least the following information for each oil delivered:
+6.3.2.1.
+The distributor shall provide a drop ticket for each engine oil delivery that includes at least the following information for each oil delivered:

-- a) Marketer/blender name(s).
+- a.
+BEOP name(s).

-- b) Brand name(s).
+- b.
+Brand name(s).

-- c) SAE viscosity grade(s).
+- c.
+Performance designation(s) per 3.2.13.

-- d) API service category.
+- d.
+If an API service Category is claimed as one of the performance designations for the product, the API license status (API-licensed or unlicensed).
+The API license status of the oil shall be confirmed by the distributor.
+API-licensed oils are listed on-line at www.api.org/eolcs.

-- e) Oil quantity(s).
+- e.
+Oil quantity(ies).

-6.3.2.2 If the format for the drop ticket limits the number of characters that can be used, abbreviations may be used as long as the brand, viscosity grade, and API service category are discernible.
-For example, "Brand X SAE 5W-30 ILSAC GF-5/API SN" could be abbreviated as "BrdX5W30GF5SN."
+- 6.3.2.2.
+If the format for a field on the drop ticket limits the number of characters that can be used, abbreviations may be used as long as the brand, viscosity grade, and API service category are discernible.
+For example, "Brand X SAE 5W-30 ILSAC GF-6A/API SP" could be abbreviated as "BrdX5W30GF6ASP."

-6.3.3 Invoice
+6.3.3.
+Invoice